 Brussels is the capital of Belgium and a hub of global and European Governments, which means this ancient city is a cultural melting pot of other travelers!
 It’s also one of the top solo female travel destinations in Europe.

-Brussels is famous for its ancient buildings, unique monuments, and of course, the Flower Carpet.
-You’re in the home of mouth-watering Belgian chocolate and all manner of delicious wafers and waffles – with no one else there to tell you; “Ooh that looks nice, can I try it?”
+Brussels is famous for its ancient buildings, unique monuments, and the Flower Carpet.
+You’re in the home of mouthwatering Belgian chocolate and all manner of delicious wafers and waffles – with no one else there to tell you, “Ooh that looks nice; can I try it?”

 12. Stockholm, Sweden

-Sign up for a Fika tour and meet friendly locals and other solo travelers.
+Sign up for a Fika tour and meet friendly locals and solo travelers.
 The city is also famous for its nightclubs and bars.
-Although everything here is quite costly, (good thing you’re on a solo vacation) the beautiful views of the city, great food, and unique tourist attractions are ultimately worth making room for a bigger budget.
+Although everything here is quite costly (good thing you’re on a solo vacation), the beautiful city views, great food, and unique tourist attractions are worth making room for a bigger budget.

 Spending some of that budget on a room at the Nobis Hotel Stockholm is well worth it!
-You can save money on getting around the city with Brussels’ impeccable public transport.
-You can get even more savings by getting one of several city passes that are available.
+You can save money on getting around the city with impeccable public transport.
+You can get even more savings by calling one of several available tourist passes such as the GoCity Stockholm Pass.